Dental Hygiene Program

 |COM 113||Fundamentals of Speech Communications||3|

 Applicants not selected will not be carried forward to the next year, and must reapply for consideration.
-Additional program information is available in the dental clinic office 775- 674-4845, located in the Red Mountain Building (RDMT) 415A, Admissions and Records in RDMT 319, and Academic Advisement in RDMT 111.
+Additional program information is available in the dental clinic office 775- 673-8293, located in the Red Mountain Building (RDMT) 415-A, Admissions and Records in RDMT 319, and Academic Advisement in RDMT 111.

 Dental hygiene applicants are limited to repeating program pre-requisite science courses (BIOL 223, BIOL 224, BIOL 251, and CHEM 220) once.
 This means the students will take the course for the first time, and may repeat the same course once.
 If a student enrolls in a pre-requisite science course and withdraws from course with a “W," this will be counted as one attempt.

-Students accepted into the program will be required to show proof of CPR certification and adherence to the dental hygiene program infectious disease/immunization policy, prior to admission into the program.
-Please contact program director for requirement information.
+Students accepted into the program will be required to attend a mandatory new student orientation.
+Once accepted into the program, students will be required to show proof and adherence to the dental hygiene program infectious disease/immunization policy, prior to starting classes.
 A medical exam is required and medical insurance is recommended.

 All states require that dental hygienists be licensed.
 In addition to successfully graduating from the accredited dental hygiene program and passing the written Dental Hygiene National Board Examination, graduates must pass a Clinical Examination.
 The Nevada Dental Practice Act (NRS 631.290) requires that candidates for licensure be of good moral character and be citizens of the U.S. or lawfully entitled to remain and work in the U.S. Prospective students are advised that if they have felony or misdemeanor convictions or have a history of substance abuse or infectious disease that this may preclude subsequent licensure as a dental hygienist in Nevada (NAC 631.050).